identity-com/identity-challenge-2022/README.md

 A pair of brand new Apple Airpod Max's is yours if you can prove that you own an Identity Challenge Gateway Pass issued by the Gatekeeper Network `cha3u755qh8GbDayALBwA7ZroFT4NHfPUYgERp16M1z` in your wallet.

+*NB:* Please make use of our template found [here](packages/client/challenge/src/index.ts) to complete the challenge.

 Some important housekeeping:

 - The challenge can only be performed on Solana Devnet.